 © Visit Guernsey

-During the pandemic we rediscovered our love of the great outdoors.
-Some of us dusted off our hiking boots, some bought a bike, some a paddleboard and some brought a new four-legged friend home to stay.
-Whether you are anxious to get out and spend some time doing the activities you enjoy or want to try something new we’ve got some great ideas for where you can have an active and rejuvenating holiday.
-And by taking the ferry you can bring everyone, including your pet, and your sports equipment with you, so there’s no need to spend time searching for a pet hotel or equipment hire, you can just pack and go*.
+Whether you are looking forward to getting out and spending time doing the activities you love or want to try something new, we’ve got some great ideas for where you can have an active and rejuvenating holiday.
+Dust off your hiking boots, service your bike, unpack the paddleboard and grab the dog’s leash.
+By taking the ferry you can bring everyone, including your pet, and your sports equipment with you, so there’s no need to spend time searching for a pet hotel or equipment hire, you can just pack and go*.

 Best for paddleboarding